Post updated May 2025 due to this:

 They have 55 gallon and 160 gallon stackable large capacity storage tanks.

 They also sell WaterBrick 3.5 gallon stackable bricks.
 (I have these - easier to handle.)
+WaterBricks are made from food grade material and are BPA-free.

 They sell silver/copper ion drops to put in the water to prevent bacterial growth (preferable to chlorine)